 The plan provides all termination of COBRA coverage notices to the enrollee.

-If you fail to notify your HR office within 60 days of a divorce, termination of domestic partnership, legal separation, or a child ceases to be a dependent, then you, and any dependents, will not be eligible for COBRA coverage, and the HR office will send you a letter of unavailability of coverage.
+If you fail to notify your department's personnel office within 60 days of a divorce, termination of domestic partnership, legal separation, or a child ceases to be a dependent, then you, and any dependents, will not be eligible for COBRA coverage, and the department's personnel office will send you a letter of unavailability of coverage.
 You and your dependents will not be offered COBRA coverage if you are terminated for gross misconduct.